-Contractors are repairing the roof of the manor house.
+Contractors have been repairing the roof of the manor house.
 This is the first time this area has been re roofed since 1948.
-The repair work is going well, roof timbers have been checked and replaced where needed at the front of the manor house.
+The repair work has gone well, roof timbers have been checked and replaced where needed at the front of the manor house.
 Roof tiles have also been throughly inspected and replaced where needed.

-The scaffolding will be up for a bit longer because we have identified futher repair work which urgently needs to be carried out at the rear of the manor house.
+As part of this work we have identified futher repair work which needs to be carried out at the rear of the manor house.
 The contractors will be carrying out these works in line with our conservation principles, this means reusing as many of the existing roof tiles as possible.

 The roofing contractors have to take special care in order to protect the residents of the manor house, the lovely bats which live in the roof space.
 As well as being an important historic building the manor house is also a wonderful protected habitat for bats.
 Keeping these residents happy is of primary importance for us.